ashrafuthman/WeatherApp/README.md

 # Weather App

 Small React + Vite + Tailwind app that shows a 5-day forecast from OpenWeather.
-City search is debounced; requests are cancellable; cards use skeleton loading. next step to make it mobile friendly.
-Are you interested to see how I do it?
-Let us talk and I will do it live
+City search is debounced; requests are cancellable; cards use skeleton loading.

 ## Quick Start